christ-offer/actix-astro-openmeteo/README.md

 ### Backend

-For the static site to work you need to run build it first.
+PS: For the static site to work you need to build it first.

 Then run the Backend with: